Satori-Nakamoto/simplewallet-guide/guide.md

 4. At least 1 of the *other* 2 friends needs to sign this file by doing `sign_multisig multisig_masari_tx`on the file
 5. The signed file is submitted to the network with `submit_multisig multisig_masari_tx`

 If the friends want to send another transaction, they should go back to step 1 and start the process again.
+If you don't delete the file multisig_masari_tx it will just be overwritten next time a multisig transaction is created.

 ### Other basic commands